AvaProtocol/OAK-docs/_docs/setup-collator-node.md

 ```

 #### Option 2: Compile the binary
 If you are using another machine, or are struggling with errors from the above, you may need to compile the binary within your node.
 If you're running a different OS, please compile the binary first and follow the instructions in the OAK-blockchain [README](https://github.com/OAK-Foundation/OAK-blockchain#install-oak-blockchain).
-For example, for the v1.4.0 binary, you can run the following command on your node.
+For example, for the v1.8.0 binary, you can run the following command on your node.

 ```
 git clone git@github.com:OAK-Foundation/OAK-blockchain.git
+git fetch --all --tags
-git checkout v1.4.0
+git checkout tags/v1.8.0 -b branch-1.8.0

+Switched to a new branch 'branch-1.8.0'
 ```

 Then build your executable.